Tsaribrodsky/University/README.md

 # University

-1. Parallels is simple website
+1. Parallels is a simple website - HTML, CSS
-2. UniversityFormAddStudentsProf is form to add students and lecturers
+2. UniversityFormAddStudentsProf is a form to add students and lecturers into text file - C#